-This park is one of a series of five vest-pocket parks that run along the East River in the vicinity of Sutton Place, itself located on York Avenue between 53rd and 59th Streets.
-The parks were originally known as Five Parks, but an Executive Decree in 1997 renamed them for Effingham B. Sutton (1817–1891), the entrepreneur who developed this neighborhood.
+This park is one of five small parks along the East River in the vicinity of Sutton Place, located on York Avenue between 53rd and 59th Streets.
+The parks, once known as Five Parks, were renamed in 1997 for Effingham B. Sutton (1817–1891), the entrepreneur who developed this neighborhood.

-Sutton was a shipping merchant and one of the few prospectors who succeeded in building a fortune in the California Gold Rush of 1849.
-In 1875, Sutton built brownstones between 57th and 58th Streets in hopes of re-establishing a residential community.
-By the turn of the century, however, the neighborhood along the waterfront had become neglected, suffering from poverty and blanketed with substandard tenement housing.
-During this era, the neighborhood was infamous for gangs of street toughs, known as the Dead End Kids, who congregated at the end of these streets before Sutton Parks were built.
+Sutton was a shipping merchant and made a fortune in the California Gold Rush of 1849.
+In 1875, Sutton built residential brownstones between 57th and 58th Streets in what was then largely an industrial community.
+However, by the turn of the 20th century, the neighborhood along the waterfront had become neglected, suffering from poverty and substandard tenement housing.
+During this era, the neighborhood was infamous for street gangs, known as the Dead End Kids, who haunted the riverfront cul-de-sacs before parks were built here.
 Stanley Kingsley’s 1935 play about the area, Dead End, inspired several films depicting the area and the gangs.

-Sutton’s venture was saved by the arrival of the Vanderbilts and Morgans in 1920, which began the neighborhood’s transformation into a wealthy enclave.
-Sutton Parks were created in 1938 following the construction of the Franklin Delano Roosevelt Drive, which runs next to and underneath the properties.
-When the highway was built, some Sutton Place residents lost their access to the East River.
-The City built private backyards for them in compensation, and three of the five Sutton Parks are between these backyards.
-Parks took over maintenance and operation of Sutton Parks in 1942.
+The arrival of the Vanderbilts and Morgans in 1921 spurred the neighborhood’s transformation into a wealthy enclave.
+Sutton Parks were created in 1938 in tandem with the Franklin Delano Roosevelt Drive, which runs next to and beneath the properties.
+NYC Parks took over maintenance and operation of Sutton Parks in 1942.